willwade/pylm/README.md

 # Adaptive Language Models in Python

-> :warning: **A python re-interepretation of the PPM JS Library. ** found at https://github.com/google-research/google-research/tree/master/jslm
+> :warning: **A python re-interepretation of the PPM JS Library.** Original found at https://github.com/google-research/google-research/tree/master/jslm - see the original for more code comments.

 This directory contains collection of simple adaptive language models that are